 Anna: Likeable, the word, doesn't sit well with me.
 And we don't talk about males in that way and that's one thing I think they need to shift.
 We should not be using the word "likeable" when it comes to talking about females in the workplace.

 Marta: What do you think, Lee?

 Lee: Yeah.
 Look, I absolutely understand what Sheryl was getting at.
 But again, I agree with Anna.
 I don't think that we should be talking about ourselves in that way and but, you know, because it is something that people do say and they say things like, you know, a male might have a lot of gravitas, for example, but that's not necessarily a word that's used to describe females.
 It might be that the female is very assertive.
 And, you know, maybe they actually mean the same thing.
-So, I think, again, I said before, words are really important because it's labeling.
-And, you know, we shouldn't really be labeling people.
+So, I think, again, I said before, words are really important because it's labelling.
+And, you know, we shouldn't really be labelling people.
 So I think we should steer away from things like the likeability index.
 But I totally understand where she's headed with that...

 Anna: ...the point she was trying to make.
 Another example of that is often I've been called ambitious.
 And people say, "Anna is very ambitious."

 Anna: Yeah.
 Well, yes.
 But you don't describe a male that way.
 We would actually describe a male as successful.
 And so, I just think it's been conscious of those sorts of terminologies that we use.